List of Star Wars spacecraft: Executor (Executor-class Star Dreadnought)

-Home One (Mon Calamari cruiser)
+Home One (MC80A Mon Calamari Star Cruiser)

 Home One made its theatrical appearance in Return of the Jedi as Admiral Ackbar's flagship during the Battle of Endor.
-According to the old Expanded Universe (now Star Wars Legends) material, the Galactic Empire occupied the planet of Mon Calamari (also known as Mon Cala or Dac).
+According to the old Expanded Universe (now Star Wars Legends) material, the Galactic Empire occupied the planet of Mon Cala.
 After the Empire destroyed three floating cities to pacify the planet, the peaceful Mon Calamari converted their passenger liners and deep space exploration cruisers into warships, driving the Imperials from their homeworld prior to the Battle of Yavin.
-Darth Vader successfully subjugates Mon Cala, leading to a mass exodus of city-ships from Mon Cala.
+In the current canon storyline, Darth Vader successfully subjugates Mon Cala, leading to a mass exodus of city-ships from Mon Cala.
 This fleet would later be commanded by Admiral Raddus and Admiral Ackbar and join the Rebel Alliance.

-Each Mon Calamari vessel was individually unique due to the artistry of their Mon Calamari builders, even those of the same "class".
-According to Star Wars: The Roleplaying Game sourcebooks, while smaller and carrying less weaponry than Imperial-class Star Destroyers, the Mon Calamari cruisers are often more than a match in head-to-head engagements.
-This is attributed to the Mon Calamari cruisers' multiple backup shields and multiple shield generators as well as more balanced all-around firing arcs.
 The franchise's books, comics, and video games from Legends describe and depict other Mon Calamari cruisers and successor designs, such as the MC80B Mon Remonda in the Star Wars: X-wing novels, the MC90 star cruiser Galactic Voyager, the Mediator-class battle cruisers, and Viscount-class Star Defenders (which were meant to be the answer to the Executor-class Super Star Destroyers) in R.A.
 Salvatore's Vector Prime.
+In the current Star Wars canon, other Mon Calamari cruiser designs include the MC75 Profundity and the MC85 Raddus.